mosharaf/eecs598/README.md

 ### Honor Code
 [The Engineering Honor Code](http://honorcode.engin.umich.edu/) applies to all activities related to this course.

+### Lecture Recordings
+Course lectures will be audio/video recorded and made available to other students in this course.
+As part of your participation in this course, you may be recorded.

+Students may not record or distribute any class activity without written permission from the instructor, except as necessary as part of approved accommodations for students with disabilities.
+Any approved recordings may only be used for the student's own private use.

 ### Groups
 All activities of this course will be performed in **groups of 2-3 students**.